Looking to add a new pastime to your repertoire? We’ve got 40 hobby ideas to give you some inspiration when trying to find a new hobby.

-Although Venice Beach is off-limits for now, you can still get into roller skating (or blading) as your new hobby in lockdown.
+If you’d like a quick way to get around and don’t completely blanche at the idea of going to a roller disco, perhaps you could try out roller skating.
 Much like skateboarding, all you need are some skates, protection, and a place to practice.
 Start slow, learn to fall, and soon you’ll be rolling with the best of them.

 Whether you can already play an instrument or not, there’s never a bad time to learn a new one.
 There are so many possibilities here; we could dedicate an entire post to just listing them out.
 You’ll find all kinds of resources for whichever instrument you choose, including hours of video tutorials.

 Learning a new language brings many benefits and can be extremely rewarding.
 Plus, with all types of language courses available, you can choose one that sparks your interest.
-If you practice your new hobby in lockdown, just think of all the places you can use it once travel restrictions are lifted…
+You can match your chosen language to your favourite food or travel destination and practice on your next holiday.

 If you enjoy writing and sharing your interests and opinions, blogging could well be the hobby for you.
 It gives you a platform to organise your thoughts, express your feelings, and connect with people across the world.
 It’s also a highly useful digital skill to master.
 It’s simple to get started, and there are plenty of blogging platforms available.

-You may not immediately think of acting as the most obvious new hobby for lockdown, but it’s worth considering.
-There are plenty of acting exercises you can do from home to boost your acting abilities, and many books on acting you can get started with.
+You may not immediately think of acting as the most obvious new hobby, but it’s worth considering.
+If you’re self conscious to being with, there are plenty of acting exercises you can do from home to boost your acting abilities, and many books on acting you can get started with.